gucwakj/librs/README.md

 rsSim, rsScene, and rsXML are independent and each rely upon rs and rsRobots for basic robot information.  rsCallback is dependent upon rsScene and rsSim.
-They can mixed and matched to create a library which provides the simulation funcionality necessary for specific projects.
+They can mixed and matched to create a library which provides the simulation functionality necessary for specific projects.

 ## Compilation

-Building the librs library and its dependencies is done in four steps.
+Building the LibRS library and its dependencies is done in four steps.
 Compilation is largely based upon CMake build files with an out-of-source build recommended.
 Instructions for Linux, Windows, and the Raspberry Pi are provided here.
 There are three dependency libraries, ODE, OSG, and tinyxml2.
-These are built separately and linked to by the librs libraries.
+These are built separately and linked to by the LibRS libraries.
 Be default all modules are built but can be turned off with cmake variables on the command line.
 ```